doytsujin/athackst.github.io/_articles/ignition_vs_gazebo.md

 series: ROS
 tags: [ignition, gazebo, simulation, ros]
 image: /assets/img/gazebo_shadows.png
-summary: Should you make the switch to ignition?
-Find out how it compares to gazebo!
+summary: Should you make the switch to Ignition?
+Find out how it compares to Gazebo!
 ---

-Since Gazebo 11 will be the [last major version](http://gazebosim.org/blog/gazebo11) I thought I'd test the replacement [ignition](https://ignitionrobotics.org/home).
+Since Gazebo 11 will be the [last major version](http://gazebosim.org/blog/gazebo11) I thought I'd test the replacement [Ignition](https://ignitionrobotics.org/home).
 There's a handy [comparison chart](https://ignitionrobotics.org/docs/citadel/comparison) with feature comparisons between the two programs.

 But how does it actually perform?